 Helping Hands is responsible for keeping track of members who are in need of specific support from the group (expectant and new mothers, those experiencing illness or loss, etc.) by organizing meal delivery and other forms of practical support such as running errands, in-home services or visitation).

 Marriage Enrichment exists to provide encouragement and support to married couples.
-Couples events will be hosted quarterly throughout the year to celebrate the beauty of marriage and strengthen our members’ relationships with their spouses.
+Couples events will be hosted every other month to celebrate the beauty of marriage and strengthen our members’ relationships with their spouses.

 Publicity is responsible for: 1) supporting the social media requirements of our sponsors based on their level of sponsorship and 2) taking pictures at our events (or gathering pics from other Mochas) and publicizing events and ensuring the chapter is highly visible on social media (Facebook and some Instagram, and Twitter).
 Our aim is that mothers of color learn about the chapter and the benefits from being a part of Mocha Moms, Inc.